shajarmeharr/demo/README.md

 #Demo projrct readme
-This is a text from very bad branch
+This is a text from the brach which is called as very bad